AS-2K20/AS-2K20/README.md

 # Hello People :handshake: This is Amudhan.
 NickName: AS 😇

-I have completed my direct Masters of Science in Software Systems at <a href="https://www.psgcas.ac.in/" target="_blank">PSG CAS</a>.
+I have completed my (Integrated) Masters of Science in Software Systems at <a href="https://www.psgcas.ac.in/" target="_blank">PSG CAS</a>.
 I am currently enhancing my skills in Java Full Stack Development by pursuing <a href="https://www.faceprep.in/prograd/">FACEPrep's ProGrad</a> program.

 > 😉 Craziness :zany_face: is One of the key characteristics of an Innovative and Unique Mind :dark_sunglasses: